kduffie/braid-server/README.md

 - You should have a lot of choice over the sharing components -- even inventing your own.

 This project is an open-source implementation of a server that implements the Braid protocol.
 This implementation is built on node.js and its only mandatory external dependency is MongoDB.
-(There are additional optional dependencies when other kinds of integrations are desired, such as LDAP for authentication, etc.)

 ## Installation

 To run a braid server, you will need the following prerequisites:

-- MongoDB:  You need to be running an instance of mongo.
-See http://docs.mongodb.org/manual/installation This can run on the same machine as the Braid server, or on a different machine.
-If you do a standard Mongo installation on the same machine, then the default mongoUrl in the Braid's configuration file should work fine.
+- MongoDB:  You need to be run [an instance of MongoDB](http://docs.mongodb.org/manual/installation)
 - node.js:  Braid is written entirely in javascript and run using node.js.
-You need to have node installed.
-See https://nodejs.org/download/
+You need to have [node](https://nodejs.org/download/) installed.
 - npm:  Braid depends on various node.js libraries that are not included in this repository.  npm is installed as part of node.js.
-For more information, see http://blog.npmjs.org/post/85484771375/how-to-install-npm

 Once you have the prerequisites in place, follow these steps: